List of Marvel Comics characters: C: Delphine Courtney

 Escaping capture, Courtney frees Omega Flight from jail and employs the group in a new plot against Alpha Flight.
 Courtney's appearance is reconfigured to incorporate facsimiles of Guardian's battle-suit technology and infiltrates Alpha Flight posing as Guardian.
 Courtney lures the group into a second encounter with Omega Flight.
 Beyonder defeats Omega Flight, forcing Courtney and the team to flee.
 Their escape is blocked by Madison Jeffries, a former Flight trainee whom Courtney had not recruited because of his ability to control machines and his loyalty to James.
-Jeffries attacks using a construct created from an automobile, and Courtney uses one of the future duplicates of Omega Flight member Flashback as a human shield, resulting in Courtney's death and the mental breakdown of the original Flashback.
-Bochs and Jeffries later salvage portions of Courtney's second incarnation to construct a new battle-suit functionally identical to James's original, which is used by Heather as the Vindicator.
+Jeffries attacks using a construct created from an automobile, and Courtney uses one of the future duplicates of Omega Flight member Flashback as a human shield, resulting in Courtney's death.

 Delphine Courtney possesses superhuman strength and has a high degree of resistance to physical damage.
 Courtney has better sight and hearing than a human being's, and possesses an "influencer" that can affect pre-existing psychological conditions in the human mind, allowing Courtney to manipulate individuals.
 Courtney could masquerade as either gender by altering its underlying structure and could also impersonate specific individuals.
 While impersonating James Hudson, Courtney also uses technology that can replicate the properties of his battle suits.

+Courier

+Jacob Gavin Jr (known as Courier, and later Jacqueline Gavin) is a fictional mutant character in Marvel Comics.
+Courier first appeared in Deadpool: The Circle Chase #1 (June 1993), and was created by Fabian Nicieza and Joe Madureira.
+Courier is a mutant with the ability of endopathy, allowing complete control over their biological structure, with shapeshifting and healing abilities.

+Courier travelled with Gambit back to the 19th-century, where they confronted Mister Sinister.
+Sinister imprisoned Courier, stripping them of their powers while they were in a female form and co-opting their abilities.
+Courier later regained their powers.